yuvadm/rustl-sdr/README.md

 Since there isn't (?) any good USB device mocking setup, for tests to pass an RTL-SDR device must be connected.

+## Design

+Similarly to the original rtl-sdr driver, we use libusb via the `rusb` bindings as the main interface to issue commands to the rtl-sdr USB dongle.

 ## License

 [GPLv3](LICENSE)